Browse

 Subject: Environment

-Keywords: 3D printing, FDM, human factors (HF), Renewable and Sustainable Energy, SLA
+Keywords: 3D printing, FDM, human factors (HF), SLA, Sustainability

 As interest in additive manufacturing (AM) continues to increase, it has become more important to have a robust method to help potential users select the AM process that best suits their technological needs while providing the greatest potential benefits in terms of sustainability and its effect on people.
 This paper presents the development of a framework for selecting the best AM process for a given application by considering both sustainability and human factors through the combination of axiomatic design and the analytic hierarchy process.
 Thirty-one participants with varying levels of expertise (novice and advanced users) were involved in the study, considering the frequency of 3D printer usage (novice users: never, rarely; expert users: sometimes, almost always, always) for prototyping parts.
 They employed fused deposition modeling (FDM) and stereolithography (SLA) (both 3D desktop printers) and collected data on five evaluation criteria.
 The participation of experts helped estab... [more]